 The Faculty Research Small Grant Program provides seed funding up to $5,000 for faculty research projects.
+Research projects include Scholarship of Teaching and Learning (SoTL) research.
 Funds can be used for supplies, equipment, software, or travel expenses incurred in carrying out the research.
 Faculty Research Grant Committee members individually read and rank research proposals using a rubric to make funding decisions.

 2016-2017 Research Grant Recipients

 Fall 2017 Round 1 Recipients

 Abraham Abebe.
 Art.
 Guzo-Journey: A Collection of Poems and Short Stories, $1,409.

 Elissa Auerbach.
 Art.
 Spiritual Pilgrimage in Early Modern Dutch Visual Culture, $1,378.

 Stephen Auerbach.
 History and Geography.
 Enlightenment, Revolution, and Rebellion in Provincial Bordeaux, 1750–1793, $1,378.

 Dave Bachoon.
 Biological and Environmental Sciences.
 Molecular Detection of Bacterial Pathogens in Fecal Samples of Feral Pigs in Georgia, $2,500.

 Jennifer Flaherty.
 English and Rhetoric.
 The Ophelia Agenda: Folger Shakespeare Seminar and Research in London Archives, $3,281.

 Brittney Hardin and Mandy Jarriel.
 Health and Human Performance.
 Implementing Standardized Patients to Teach Cultural Competency to Athletic Training Students, $1,270.